-Nurse registries are frequently purchased via a structural format deemed a ‘stock purchase’ deal.
-As opposed to the far more common ‘asset purchase deals’, stock purchase deals involve actually purchasing the shares of stock from the seller’s corporate entity.
+Nurse registries are frequently purchased via a structural format known as a ‘stock purchase’ deal.
+As opposed to the far more common ‘asset purchase deals’, stock purchase deals involve the buyer purchasing the shares of stock from the seller’s corporate entity.
 In an asset purchase deal, the buyer forms their own corporate entity and only buys the assets of the seller’s corporate entity (not the corporate entity itself).

 Advantage of ‘Stock Purchase’ Format for Nurse Registries